surma/surma.dev/content/things/portrait-mode.md

 c = A
 $$

 I found this _fascinating_.
-In the extreme case, the focal length actually has _no_ influence over the size of the bokeh circles.
+In the extreme case, the focal length actually has _no_ influence over the size of the bokeh circles, despite photographers saying to “use a long lens”.
 Lens size alone dictates how big the circle on the sensor is.
+Surely, not all photography resources can be wrong here, though?

 ### Same-picture comparison

-While focal length doesn’t matter in that extreme case, it seems like it does matter when you try to take the same picture using cameras with different sensors:
+While focal length doesn’t matter in that extreme case, it sure seems like it does matter when you try to take the same picture using cameras with different sensors:

 <figure>
   <img src="./comparison.jpg" loading="lazy" width=2048 height=767>